iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: api_buffer_ptr compare_and_swap(const char * alias, const char * new_value, size_t new_value_length, const char * comparand, size_t comparand_length, qdb_time_t expiry_time, qdb_error_t & error)

-        Atomically compares the :term:`entry` with comparand and updates it to new_value if, and only if, they match.
+        Atomically compares the entry with comparand and updates it to new_value if, and only if, they match.
 Always return the original value of the entry.

         The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).